UCI-EECS113-Spring17/Nin10do/docs/source/8a_iop_architecture.rst

 The interrupt controller can be connected to all the analog and digital pins, and each of the 6 timers, the I2Cs, the SPIs, the XADC, and UART.
 This means an external pin on the shield interface can trigger an interrupt.
 An internal peripheral can also trigger an interrupt.

 Arduino shields have fixed possible configurations.
-According to the Arduino specification, the analog pins can be used as analgo, or digital I/O.
+According to the Arduino specification, the analog pins can be used as analog, or digital I/O.

 Other peripherals can be connected as indicated in the table.